dhruvvk2326/Scheduling-ALGORITHMS/README.md

 ### Aging

-- Xinu is an operating system developed at Purdue University.
-The scheduling invariant in Xinu assumes that at any time, the highest priority process eligible for CPU service is executing, with round-robin scheduling for processes of equal priority.
-Under this scheduling policy, the processes with the highest priority will always be executing.
-As a result, all the processes with lower priority will never get CPU time.
-As a result, starvation is produced in Xinu when we have two or more processes eligible for execution that have different priorities.
-For ease of discussion, we call the set of processes in the ready list and the current process as the eligible processes.
+-Xinu is an operating system developed at Purdue University.
+Its scheduling policy ensures that the highest priority process eligible for CPU service is always executing, utilizing round-robin scheduling for processes of equal priority.
+However, this approach can lead to starvation for lower-priority processes, as they may never receive CPU time when higher-priority processes are consistently eligible for execution.

-- To overcome starvation, an aging scheduler may be used.
-On each rescheduling operation, a timeout for instance, the scheduler increases the priority of all the ready processes by a constant number.
-This avoids starvation as each ready process can be passed over by the scheduler only a finite number of times before it has the highest priority.
+-To mitigate starvation, Xinu employs an aging scheduler strategy.
+During each rescheduling operation (such as a timeout), the scheduler increments the priority of all ready processes by a constant value.
+This prevents processes from being continuously passed over by ensuring that each process in the ready state eventually reaches the highest priority level.

-- Each process has an initial priority that is assigned to it at process creation.
-Every time the scheduler is called it takes the following steps. - The priority of the current process is set to the initial priority assigned to it. - The priorities of all the ready processes (not the current process) are incremented by 1. - The scheduler choses the highest priority process from among all the eligible processes.
+-Upon each invocation of the scheduler, several steps are taken: the current process's priority is set to its initial assigned value, all other ready processes have their priorities incremented by 1, and the scheduler selects the highest priority process from the pool of eligible processes.

-- Note that during each call to the scheduler, the complete ready list has to be traversed.
+-It's important to note that during each scheduler call, the entire list of ready processes needs to be traversed to determine the highest priority process for execution.

 ## Installation